ercole-io/ercole-docs/docs/ercole-agents.md

 * `serverurl`: It's the base URL of ercole-dataservice to which are sent the hostdatas.
 * `serverusr`: It's the username used by agent to be authenticated by ercole-dataservice.
 * `serverpsw`: It's the password used by agent to be authenticated by ercole-dataservice.
-* `frequency`: Is the number of hour between different runs.
+* `frequency`: It's the number of hour between different runs.
+               This value is also used in Ercole back-end: after this threshold a NO_DATA alert is thrown by the FreshnessCheckJob.
 * `forcestats`: True if the fetcher fetch/*/stats should be run
 * `EnableServerValidation`: True if ercole-agent should validate ercole-dataservice https certificate.
 * `oratab`: it's the /path/to/the/oratab, the file that contains the list of DBs